sibebleuze/chess/README.md

   know how to continue and exits to prevent further unexpected behaviour
 * 81: while trying to find one of the kings, the program struck out, so one of them is missing, which is impossible;
   here too an exit is triggered to prevent further unexpected behaviour
-* 82: the parameter that keeps track of whose turn it is, is empty, which is undefined behaviour, so any further unpredictable action is avoided by exiting
+* 82: a parameter that should be white or black, is empty, which is undefined behaviour, so any further unpredictable action is avoided by exiting
-* 83: something is asking for the promotion fields of a player that is not white or black
-* 84: in some way, a field lost its color while retaining its piece, something went wrong so an exit is the logical follow-up

 These situations are all impossible to reach as far as I know, but who knows where I might have made a mistake.
 If any of the above situations occur, the program will exit.
 Please do let me know if this happens.